 Use what you have learned to suggest the two most critical aspects that are in need of redefinition or improvement.
 Propose preliminary design solutions.

 Describe: the exhibit or product; the prioritized, key needs it is intended to fulfill; and the planned user experience.

 Contrast this information with the observational and experiential data that you have collected.

 Provide a rationale for your proposed improvements and describe them.

 Compose your analysis in the form of a web page or series of web pages.
 The report should be no longer than the equivalent of 5 'normal' printed pages.

 Present your findings in a professional, easy to comprehend fashion.
 Any type of media may be used in the report if it benefits communication.
 Reference your information sources.

-If you need web-authoring software, please see our recommendations (check well before March 6!).
-If you are unfamiliar with dreamweaver, there are dreamweaver tutorials online and we have prepared a short dreamweaver tutorial for 2.744, and an even shorter dreamweaver quick start.
+If you need web-authoring software, please see our recommendations (check well before March 3!).
+We will be providing in intro to making websites in class, and we have prepared a short dreamweaver tutorial for 2.744, and an even shorter dreamweaver quick start.
 MIT also has a reference guide for web publishing.